kymmt90/LDA/README.md

     vocabs.get(0).getRight(); // the probability value of the above vocabulary

 Please see `example.Example#main` for more details.
-Execute this command after build to run `example.Example#main`.
+Execute these commands at the directory `LDA` to build and run `example.Example#main`.

+    $ mvn clean package dependency:copy-dependencies -DincludeScope=runtime
     $ java -jar target/LDA-<version>.jar

 License